juglab/featureforest/docs/tutorial.md

 **Don't add too many labels!**

 Training a model is an iterative process, so add as few labels as possible at each iteration.
 Then, train the RF model, make a prediction, and repeat the process by adding a bit more labels over the areas where the model made mistakes.
 For labeling, you can use any slices in the training stack.
-Therefore, it's better to make predictions over the whole stack and add more labels on any slices in which the model has low performance.
+Therefore, it's better to make predictions over the whole stack and add more labels on the slices in which the model performs poorly.

 !!! tip
     The default brush size is set to *one*.
 It is recommended to use very *thin* labels just to avoid annotating a lot of unnecessary pixels.
 The reason is that usually the neighboring pixels have similar features and this won't provide distinctive information for the training RF model.